Rectal discharge: Purulent rectal discharge (suppurative discharge)

 Pus usually indicates infection.
 Frequently medical sources do not differentiate between the two types of discharge, instead using the general term mucopurulent discharge, which, strictly speaking, should only be used to refer to a discharge that contains both mucus and pus.
 Purulent discharges may be blood-streaked.

-Mucous rectal discharge (mucinous rectal discharge, mucoid rectal discharge)
+Mucous rectal discharge (mucinous rectal discharge, mucoid rectal discharge, mucorrhea)

 Mucus coats the walls of the colon in health, functioning as a protective barrier and also to aid peristalsis by lubrication of stool.
 Mucous discharges can be thought of in three broad categories: